-French Country Cooking: Authentic Recipes from Every Region, written by Françoise Branget, features 180 recipes submitted by the members of the French National Assembly from throughout France and the overseas departments.
+French Country Cooking: Authentic Recipes from Every Region, written by Françoise Branget, features 180 recipes submitted by the members of the French National Assembly from across France and the overseas departments.
 A few highlights include Eggs Poached in a Burgundy Wine Reduction, Breton Apple Cake, Savoyard Bread Pudding, Cabbage Soup with Smoked Pork and Sausage, and Praline Ice Cream.
 I will also be sharing a recipe for Gougères (French Cheese Puffs) following the review.

 Disclosure: I received this copy from Arcade Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.